AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 Our interpreter accepts that `set0` is an `IntSet` and also a `Row`.

-Now we would like to have a collection of these rows.
+We would like to have a collection of these rows.

 ```Haskell
 type Rows = IntMap Row